PDAL/PDAL/doc/stages/readers.pgpointcloud.rst

   Table column to read patches from.
 [Default: **pa**]

 spatialreference
-  _`spatialreference`
   Sets the spatial reference for the point data.
 Overrides any spatial reference information read from the database.
 Most text-based formats of SRS information are accepted, including WKT and proj.4.

+count
+  Maximum number of points to read [Optional]

 .. _PostgreSQL Pointcloud: https://github.com/pramsey/pointcloud